Galladite27/ONScripter-EN/README.md

 - *E-mail*: UncleMion@gmail.com

-We do not recommend reaching out to him about ONScripter-EN issues, though, as he is not currently involved with our project.
+We do not recommend reaching out to her about ONScripter-EN issues, though, as she is not currently involved with our project.

 Portions of this README were written primarily by a previous maintainer, Haeleth, whose website is still up as of 2023: